Achievable logoAchievable logo

 Accounts with more than one owner are joint accounts.
 There are two primary types of joint accounts: with rights of survivorship and tenants in common.

-Joint WROS accounts may also have a transfer on death (TOD) designation, which only applies if all owners on the account pass away.
-If that were to occur, the assets would become the property of the account beneficiaries.
+Joint WROS accounts may also include a transfer on death (TOD) designation.
+In a joint account, TOD matters only if all owners die.
+If that happens, the assets pass to the named beneficiaries.

 Sidenote